 Ivorian restaurant at the Deptford end of New Cross Road.

-Formed from the front bar of the Star & Garter pub (which remains open in the completely separate back bar), this small space seats only about 30 people.
+Formed from the front bar of the Star & Garter pub, this small space seats only about 30 people.

 Its past as a pub is still visible in the decor, with exposed floorboards and banquette seating.
 However, newer touches such as vases of (artificial) flowers on the tables make it clear that this is something different.
 Curtains at the windows block out some of the traffic noise from the busy New Cross Road, and make the place feel a bit more cosy.

 Kake has visited twice now, both times on a weekday afternoon to get a takeaway.
 There were a couple of other people in on both my visits, and no music playing, but this YouTube video suggests it's rather livelier in the evenings.
 The menu is short, and rather low on details photo.

 In December 2014 I went for the fufu (£6 including the accompanying stew); on asking, I found out that this came with a choice of lamb or fish, and I chose lamb photo.

 The fufu was made from plantain, so had a subtle sweetness which went well with the rich spiciness of the stew.
 It was a little lumpy, and quite crumbly, making it hard to mould into pieces that would survive dipping into the stew; I haven't had plantain fufu before, though, so this might be normal.
 The stew itself had a strong flavour of palm oil, and was rich without being too greasy.
 The lamb was on the bone, and beautifully tender.
 I appreciated the inclusion of a vegetable in the stew (a small, spherical, peeled aubergine).

 On a second visit in February 2015, I tried the placali (£6, again including stew) photo.
 Placali is a carbohydrate staple made from cassava flour; this rendition was smooth, stretchy, and delicious.